2017 Mitsubishi Lancer Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Mitsubishi Lancer, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Mitsubishi Lancer, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Overall, the 2017 Mitsubishi Lancer has received below average reviews from consumers and car critics.
 While the Mitsubishi Lancer has not had great reviews for the past few years, there are still many loyal buyers of the car that will continue to purchase the new model year.